skrey/yellow-extensions/language/README.md

 How to add a language?
 ----------------------
-You can add more language files.
-Copy them into your `system/plugins` folder.
-To define a default language open file `system/config/config.ini` and change the `Language` setting.
+Download and copy language file into your `system/plugins` folder.
+To use the language open file `system/config/config.ini` and change the `Language` setting.
 A different language can be defined in the settings at the top of each page, for example `Language: en`.

-The following languages are available:
+Available languages:

 * [Bahasa Indonésia](language-id.txt?raw=true), `Language: id`
 * [Bangali](language-bn.txt?raw=true), `Language: bn`